 Some people start to feel a tingling sensation or pain several days before the rash appears.
 It begins with a few red bumps.
-Over the course of three to five days, many more bumps form.
+Over the course of 3 to 5 days, many more bumps form.

 The bumps fill with fluid and turn into blisters, or lesions.
 The rash may sting, burn, or itch.
 It can become very painful.

 After a few days, the blisters begin to dry out and form a crust.
 These scabs usually start to fall off in about a week.
-The whole process can take from two to four weeks.
+The whole process can take 2 to 4 weeks.
 After the scabs fall off, subtle color changes may be visible on the skin.
 Sometimes the blisters leave scars.